 He’s got a fairly complex characterization and arc, doesn’t he?
 He’s motivated by a genuine love for the Truffula trees, but he still destroys them and everything else in his quest to be rich.
 There’s the scene where he rationalizes his behavior (while lounging fabulously in an armchair and smoking a cigar) with “If I didn’t do it, then someone else would!”
 And of course he repents in the end.

+- Lex Luthor.
 Ever noticed how all Lex Luthor’s plans are classic real estate scams…that somehow require the death of millions?

 In a similar vein, I recently read a historical novel I read as a kid (Rebecca’s War, about the British occupation of Philadelphia during the Revolutionary War).
 I remembered having a crush on the male lead, but when I reread it I was completely astonished to realize that he’s still exactly my type: